sleepingkingstudios/cuprum/DEVELOPMENT.md

 - Implement #<<, #>> composition methods.
   - Calls commands in order passing values.
-  - Return Result early on Failure, otherwise final Result.
+  - Return Result early on Failure (or not Success), otherwise final Result.
 - Implement #step method (used in #process).
   - Called with command (block? method?) that returns a Result.
   - Raise (and catch) exception on non-success Result (test custom status?)